Election-Tech-Initiative/electionguard-python/docs/index.md

 ## ❓Questions

-Electionguard would love for you to ask questions out in the open using Github Issues.
+Electionguard would love for you to ask questions out in the open using GitHub Issues.
 If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.